Prosus faces investor criticism over $144 million fee for Naspers share swap

 Some 95 million euros ($112 million) of the fees will be to cover securities transfer tax (STT), according to the document, reviewed by Reuters.
 The rest will be for costs such as fees for bankers, lawyers and accountants.

-Prosus was spun out of Naspers in 2019 to hold the South African group's international assets, including its 29% stake in Chinese tech giant Tencent (0700.HK).
+Prosus was spun out of Naspers in 2019 to hold the South African group’s international assets, including its 29% stake in Chinese tech giant Tencent.
 Naspers hoped the move would reduce the discount its shares traded at to the value of its holding in Tencent.

 However, the discount kept widening.